 A New Name

-We are celebrating our 15th birthday, 4 December 2018, by officially changing our name from Youth Music Theatre UK to British Youth Music Theatre.
+We celebrated our 15th birthday, 4 December 2018, by officially changing our name from Youth Music Theatre UK to British Youth Music Theatre.

-We have taken this decision after three years of deliberation, consultation and market research.
-It coincides with a relocation of our London office to the new Mountview building in Peckham and a new brand and website by Shaun Webb Design.
+We took this decision after three years of deliberation, consultation and market research.
+It coincided with a relocation of our London office to the new Mountview building in Peckham and a new brand and website by Shaun Webb Design.

 The reasons for the change are both strategic and practical.